Use customizable anomalies to detect threats in Microsoft Sentinel

 The start of proactive threat hunts: Threat hunters can use anomalies as context to help determine whether their queries have uncovered suspicious behavior.
 When the behavior is suspicious, the anomalies also point toward potential paths for further hunting.
 These clues provided by anomalies reduce both the time to detect a threat and its chance to cause harm.

-In this document, you learned how SOC-ML helps you detect anomalies in Azure Sentinel.
+In this document, you learned how to take advantage of customizable anomalies in Microsoft Sentinel.